 When you apply through UCAS, you will have up to six course choices.
 This could be different courses at the same institution, or different institutions entirely.
 The choice is ultimately yours.

 Below are some hints and tips on things to consider when you’re choosing a university, as well as some links to some handy resources to help you choose the best place for you.

 Universities are big institutions that offer a whole range of services and opportunities for students.
 When you’re choosing a university and course, it is worth having a look to see what is available for you.

 Things to consider

-Check out what student support services are on offer.
-We have a huge range of services including support with your mental health and wellbeing, disability support, adjustment to student life, help with finances and support with your study.
+Check out what student support services are on offer to ensure your needs can be met whilst you’re studying.
+UEA have a huge range of services including support with your mental health and wellbeing, disability support, adjustment to student life, help with finances and support with your study.

 Students’ Union (SU)

 Did you know that you’re automatically a union member, just by becoming a university student?
 At UEASU there are many opportunities available to support students in getting the most out of their university life.

 Check out this video on the range of social opportunities:

 Or visit the UEASU website for more information.